 - servicing and management taken care of by the business.

-Employee accommodation is defined as property a person provides to their employees or other workers for accommodation in connection with their employment or service.
-The definition also includes property provided by a company in the same wholly-owned group as the person to the person’s employees or other workers.
+Employee accommodation is property a person provides to their employees or other workers for accommodation in connection with their employment or service.
+It also includes property provided by a company in the same wholly-owned group as the person to the person’s employees or other workers.
 However, it does not include accommodation provided to employees or other workers who are associated with the person, unless it is necessary for the person to provide the accommodation because of the nature or remoteness of their business.

 - a boarding establishment used for the accommodation of students enrolled at a registered school or premises described in section 5B of the Residential Tenancies Act 1986, and

 - premises described in section 5B of the Residential Tenancies Act 1986 even if they are used mainly, and not exclusively, for the accommodation of students.